krzysztof99xd/PrescriptiveAlgorithmsAssignment3/README.md

 I was struggling with understanding some concepts:

+Q:What is an individual? -> A: This could be one possible solution.
+In the assignment it is written what are the requeirements for the solution engine maintenance, start date, end date, what team has been allocated to that engine
-Q:What is an individual? -> A:This could be one possible solutions Q:What is the whole population? -> A:This could be a set of possible solutions
+Q:What is the whole population? -> A: This could be a set of possible solutions

 Q: Do we want to allocate teams to ALL the engines or only to engines that have a predicted safety due date of less than 30? -> A: We need to deal with only engines that have RUL < T time horizon (that is 30 days in the assignment)